The awakening, love and the pursuit of wealth in the modern age

 They (those above political class) are deliberately changing the system to drive wealth upward through society, rather than downward, as has always happened in the past.

-In today’s post peaked oil world, increasingly more people face a decision every day about whether to spend money on food or heating – they cannot afford both.
+In today’s post-peak oil world, increasingly more people face a decision every day about whether to spend money on food or heating – they cannot afford both.

 This affordability problem is only going to get worse as predictions for energy costs and the associated problems creep further and further into the middle-class world too.